goodest-goodlab/UM-CoV-Seq/TJT_pipeline_README.md

 1. Could prune the conda environment?
 Used fastp instead of Flash2 for read merging, so that dependency is unneeded.
 2. There are some tools within `snakemake` that you can use to manage conda environments, such that one could in theory run the pipeline on any computer with both `snakemake` and `conda`, without installing or pre-loading the `UM_COV_TJT` conda environment.
 But I haven't figured that out yet.
-3. More flexibility in input file names? .fasta/.fa/.fq, .gz or not?
+3. More flexibility in input file names? .fasta/.fa/.fastq/.fq, .gz or not?
 4. Mark all intermediate files as temp in snakemake, to save disk space?
+Not that useful now, would be good once its finalized.
 5. Run Fastqc right at the start?
 6. More quality filtering during mapping?
+7. Improve the readgroup function? pull the first line of the FASTA and parse it to get a little more info, instead of the pretty simple stuff I'm doing currently.